 The parties should clearly indicate the type of licence being granted.
-Generally, these are the following types of licences:
+Generally, there are the following types of licence2:

+• Exclusive:

-- · Exclusive: - Exclusive: only the licensee is able to use the licensed intellectual property or technology (the licensor cannot use or license it); or - Sole: the licensor agrees not to grant any additional licenses but retains the right to make use of its intellectual property.
+- Exclusive: only the licensee is able to use the licensed intellectual property or technology (the licensor cannot use or license it); or - Sole: the licensor agrees not to grant any additional licenses but retains the right to make use of the intellectual property. - Non-Exclusive: the licensee and the licensor can both use the licensed intellectual property or technology.
+The licensor is also allowed to negotiate further non-exclusive licences with other companies.